MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

 The protons and neutrons sit together in what is known as the nucleus at the centre of the atom, and the electrons exist outside the nucleus in what we call 'shells' (its a bit more complicated than this, but we'll get there).

-Atoms can have differing numbers of protons, and the number of protons gives the atom its elemental identity.
+Atoms can have differing numbers of protons within them, and the number of protons gives the atom its elemental identity.
 For example, an atom with 6 protons is considered to be the element carbon, and an atom with 8 protons is of the element oxygen.

 Atoms are electrically-neutral, which basically means that when we consider an element's atom off the periodic table (a chart tabulating all existing elements in the universe) before it has undergone any form of chemical transformation, its number of protons will equal its number of electrons.